-Figure 8-17 Average hourly day-ahead generation of wind units in PJM: 2018
+Figure 8-17 Average hourly day-ahead generation of wind units in PJM: January through March, 2019

 Output from wind turbines displaces output from other generation types.
 This displacement affects the output of marginal units in PJM.
 The magnitude and type of effect on marginal unit output depends on the level of the wind turbine output, its location, time and duration.
 One measure of this displacement is based on the mix of marginal units when wind is producing output.
-Figure 8-18 shows the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time wind generation in 2018.
+Figure 8-18 and Table 8-20 shows the hourly average proportion of marginal units by fuel type mapped to the hourly average MW of real-time wind generation in the first three months of 2019.
 This is not an exact measure of displacement because it is not based on a redispatch of the system without wind resources.
 When wind appears as the displaced fuel at times when wind resources were on the margin this means that there was no displacement for those hours.